BYU Strategy - Marriott School of Business

 • Cover the assigned readings for that week’s OS concept

-• No quizzes on weeks when major projects are due (P1, P2, P3)
+• No quizzes on weeks when major projects are due (P1, P2, Capstone)

 • Quizzes are closed laptop and closed note